juangamella/causal-chamber-package/README.md

 We recommend using the queue for long-running experiments where no interaction is needed.

-It works like a compute cluster: you submit an experiment protocol to the queue, the chamber runs your experiment when ready, and it uploads the data to a server for you to download.
+It works like a compute cluster: you submit an experiment protocol to the queue, the chamber runs it when ready, and it uploads the data to a server for you to download.

 As an example, let's submit a simple experiment where we quickly toggle the intake fan of the [Wind Tunnel Mk2.](https://cchamber-box.s3.eu-central-2.amazonaws.com/config_doc_wt_mk2_full.pdf) and observe the resulting dynamics.